 At a Glance

-- Tasks: Support students with special needs through engaging activities and one-on-one assistance.
+- Tasks: Support students with special educational needs in a fun and engaging environment.

-- Qualifications: Recent Psychology graduates or those with relevant experience working with children are encouraged to apply.
+- Qualifications: Ideal for recent Psychology graduates or those with experience working with children.

 Are you a recent Graduate seeking a career in Psychology or Counselling?
 Are you interested in gaining experience with mental health and additional needs?
 We are looking for a Psychology Graduate to work as a Learning Support Assistant at a small specialist school in Trowbridge.
 All the students in the school have special educational needs, including autism, ADHD, speech and communication needs, physical disabilities and social and emotional needs.